Dr Eda Mizrak

 Research

-human memory, cognition, computational modeling, cognitive neuroscience
+human memory, cognition, computational modelling, cognitive neuroscience

 Interests